LovethTee/JournalApp/README.md

 # Introduction

-<p>The Preemies Journal is a Full-stack web app designed for Neonatal ICU families to document their experience in the hospital and serve as a source of information for parents who are new to the experience.</p>
+<p>The Preemies Journal is a Full-stack web app designed for Neonatal ICU families to document their NICU experience in the hospital.</p>
 ---

-# Mission & Objectives
+## Mission & Objectives

 - To create a space for families to share their experiences as well as gain insight from the experiences of others.